What is CRO? A Brief Guide to Generating More Leads from Your Website

 - Link building can sometimes be a difficult task to tackle, but it is important for a number of different reasons including: increasing brand penetration and visibility, improving page rank, SEO, and reaching a larger target audience.
 You should also consider opportunities in cross-promoting with other businesses.
 Finding relevant blogs that are willing to write about your business and link back to your website holds a lot of value if done correctly.

 - Email marketing is a great way to provide each target audience with information about app updates, news alerts, blog content, and more.
 Email marketing is NOT dead.
 You just need to know the right way to use it.
 Check out these tips for good Email marketing.

 - Online paid advertising can be very effective when managed properly.
 Consider budgeting for paid advertising on platforms such as AdWords/YouTube, Social Media, and other relevant websites.
 Whatever you do… do not just set it up and let it ride.
 It is important to continuously test and make updates to your paid campaigns in order to improve their performance and increase your ROI.
 Check out these tips for successful online advertising.

 - If you get into paid advertising (online or offline) you will also need to build budget allocation into your plan.
 When I manage online paid advertising for clients, I usually create an entirely separate strategy document specifically for the ads buys.

 Execute and Adjust as Needed

 No matter what elements you choose to include in your marketing plan, the most important factor is that you execute the tactics and then measure to see which tactics are working and which ones need adjustment.
-Produce regular (at least monthly) reports to see if you are on the right path to reaching your measurable goals for the year.
-Your strategy should be a living breating document that is able evolve over time in order to produce the best results.
+Produce regular (at least monthly) reports seeing if you are on the right path to reaching your measurable goals for the year.
+Your strategy should be a living breathing document that is able to evolve over time in order to produce the best results.